Why do I have to register my animal annually?

 If you are unsure of who owns the cat and would like to make a request to the council’s rangers to investigate, please contact us on (02) 6022 9300 with the location, address, breed and colour (if known) of the roaming cat.

-In 2016, Wodonga Council awarded a tender to run the Wodonga pound services to Canine Country Kennels.
+In 2016, Wodonga Council awarded a tender to outsource the Wodonga pound services.

 On average each year, one in three dogs picked up by a ranger go straight back home and 77 per cent of dogs that go to the pound are collected by their owners and another 19 per cent are rehomed.
 Four per cent are deemed unsuitable for homing and are euthanised.

-Wodonga Dog Rescue will have the same access to unclaimed animals at Canine Country Kennels as they did at Wodonga Pound and have the opportunity to work alongside other rescue agencies presently working with the new operator.
+Wodonga Dog Rescue will have the same access to unclaimed animals at the Albury Animal Care Centre as they did at Wodonga Pound and have the opportunity to work alongside other rescue agencies.

 The city has outgrown the pound building which is also not suited to the long stays or the Victorian code standard required of an animal shelter.

 Its location, inside the Waste Transfer Station site, restricts its use as a community facility as public access is limited to after hours and some public holidays.